ethArek/ethArek/README.md

 ### Hi there 👋

 ## :boy: Who am I
 My name is Arek.
-Currently I'm a junior web developer from Poland.
+Currently I'm a junior backend developer from Poland.
 In my job I work with Node.js, Typescript, Go, React.js, PostgreSQL, Kubernetes, RabbitMQ and many more.
 Programming is my passion, so I build my own projects after work.
 I'm a big fan of blockchain and cryptocurrencies, especially Ethereum and Opacity.